Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Introduction

 \textbf{\emph{Promise graph homomorphism.}} Let $G$ and $H$ be fixed directed graphs for which there is a homomorphism $\phi : G \to H$; that is, for all $(u, v) \in E(G)$, $(\phi(u), \phi(v)) \in E(H)$.
 Consider the following promise problem: given an input directed graph $X$, determine whether there exists a homomorphism $X \to G$ or there exists no homomorphism $X \to H$.
 We coin this question as the ``promise digraph homomorphism problem.''
 This question can be encoded as a PCSP as follows.
 Let $P = E(G)$, the ordered pairs of vertices forming directed edges, and $Q = E(H)$.
 Any instance $\PCSP(P, Q)$ corresponds to the directed graph whose vertices are the variables and whose directed edges are the clauses.

-In the non-promise case when $G = H$), the problem is known as the ``$H$-coloring" or the ``digraph homomorphism" problem (e.g., \cite{HELL199092, feder-vardi}).
-Resolving the full CSP dichotomy conjecture is known to be equivalent to resolving the special case of digraph homomorphism problems~\cite{feder-vardi}.
-Special cases which have been resolved include the case $H$ is undirected~\cite{HELL199092} and when $H$ has no sources or sinks~\cite{BartoKozikNiven2009}.
+In the non-promise case {(}when $G = H$), the problem is known as the ``$H$-coloring" or the ``digraph homomorphism" problem (e.g., \cite{HELL199092, feder-vardi}).
+Resolving the full CSP dichotomy {theorem} is equivalent to resolving the special case of digraph homomorphism problems~\cite{feder-vardi}.
+Special cases which {had} been resolved {before the full dichotomy} include the case $H$ is undirected~\cite{HELL199092} and when $H$ has no sources or sinks~\cite{BartoKozikNiven2009}.

-Extending the polynomial-time equivalence of CSPs and digraph homomorphism problems, we show in Appendix~\ref{app:digraph} that every PCSP is polynomial-time equivalent to a promise digraph homomorphism problem.
+Extending the polynomial-time equivalence of CSPs and digraph homomorphism problems, we show in Section~\ref{app:digraph} that every PCSP is polynomial-time equivalent to a promise digraph homomorphism problem.
 It follows that a dichotomy theorem for promise digraph homomorphism problems is equivalent to a dichotomy theorem for all PCSPs.

-Note that even the undirected case of promise digraph homomorphism problem is a a substantial generalization of the approximate graph coloring problem, which corresponds to $G = K_c$ and $H = K_t$ being cliques.
+Note that even the undirected case of promise digraph homomorphism problem is a substantial generalization of the approximate graph coloring problem, which corresponds to $G = K_c$ and $H = K_t$ being cliques.
 We conjecture the following very general hardness result for promise graph homomorphism: \begin{conj} Let $G, H$ be undirected non-bipartite graphs with a homomorphism from $G$ to $H$.
-Then the promise digraph homomorphism problem associated with $G$ and $H$ is NP-hard.\footnote{If either $G$ or $H$ is bipartite, the problem is easy via graph 2-coloring.} \end{conj} The case $G=C_5$ and $H=K_3$ is already an intriguing special case of this conjecture.
+Then the promise digraph homomorphism problem associated with $G$ and $H$ is NP-hard.\footnote{If either $G$ or $H$ is bipartite, the problem is easy via graph 2-coloring.} \end{conj} Since originally posing this conjecture, a number of special cases have been solved, see Section~\ref{subsec:subsequent-work}.